elecfreaks/learn-en/microbitKit/smart_cutebot/cutebot+AI lens/cutebot_case16.md

 ## Purpose
 ---
-- Use the Cutebot and the AI lens to achieve the line tracking function.
+- Use the [Cutebot](https://www.elecfreaks.com/micro-bit-smart-cutebot.html) and the [AI Lens](https://www.elecfreaks.com/elecfreaks-smart-ai-lens-kit.html) to achieve the line tracking function.

 ## Materials required
 ---